 - Leadership's commitment to using the environmental Policy as a driver for decision making and operational guidelines.

 We're proudly recognized by the city of Denver and State of Colorado as a Certifiably Green Business and a Gold member of the Environmental Leadership Program.

-When you wash, prep, and cut over 2,500 lbs of fresh produce every single week, you wind up with a lot of vegetable waste.
-In the early days of The Real Dill, we were tossing around 300 pounds of food scraps in the trash every week.
+When you wash, prep, and cut over 3,000 lbs of fresh produce every single week, you wind up with a lot of vegetable waste.
+In the early days of The Real Dill, we were tossing around 200 lbs of food scraps in the trash every week.
 Cucumbers, raw horseradish, dill, and peppers were bagged up and taken to the dumpster.
 Throwing all of those scraps in the landfill never seemed like the best way to dispose of them.
-So, last year, we partnered with Re:Vision, a local non-profit that turns our food trash into compost treasure.
-Every week, we divert 300 lbs of vegetable waste from the landfill and into the hands of our partners.
-That’s over 1,000 lbs per month!
-With this partnership and a little creativity, we've successfully become a pickle company that achieves zero food waste.
+So, we partnered with a handful of local nonprofits, which turn our food trash into compost treasure.
+Every week, we divert about 775 lbs of vegetable waste from the landfill and into the hands of our partners.
+That’s over nearly 40,000 lbs per year!
+With these partnerships and a little creativity, we've successfully progressed forward on our journey to becoming a pickle company that achieves zero food waste.

 Our commitment to environmental conservation doesn't stop there.
 We receive countless produce crates each week, which we donate to local non-profits and farmers.
 And believe it or not, our best selling Bloody Mary Mix was born in an attempt to increase our sustainable efforts by diverting more food from reaching the landfill.